Spelling Bee Winners

 The sixth-grader owes his success to the hard work, early mornings and late nights, augmented by his passion for spelling.

 Besides being a member of the debating team, he’s a great athlete.

-Prodigy from India, Vetsal Sankhro, a class IX student of Holy Cross Higher Secondary School, Dimapur has emerged as the champion of the 6th Nagaland Spelling Bee Championship held at capital convention centre Kohima on September 29.
+Prodigy from India, Vetsal Sankhro, a class IX student of Holy Cross Higher Secondary School, Dimapur has emerged as the champion of the 6th Nagaland Spelling Bee Championship held at capital convention center Kohima on September 29.

 Kenyan Bumper Prize

 In Kenya, 2018 National Annual Spelling Bee Contest was announced with top prize as much as 18 Million Kenyan Schillings.